tattali/FullCalendarBundle/doc/doctrine-crud.md

             $bookingEvent = new Event(
                 $booking->getTitle(),
                 $booking->getBeginAt(),
-                $booking->getEndAt() // If the end date is null or not defined, it creates a all day event );
+                $booking->getEndAt() // If the end date is null or not defined, a all day event is created.
+            );

             /*